 Tracking your ovulation helps you know if you ovulated earlier than the expected timeframe.

 One of the ways to do this is by keeping a record of your basal body temperature (BBT).
-It can show the exact time you ovulated.
+It rises after you have ovulated.

-Also, using an ovulation tracking kit like Inito works just as fine.
-They are used to check your urine for the ovulation hormone (luteinizing hormone – LH).
+Also, using a fertility monitor like Inito works just as fine.
+Use Inito to check your urine for the ovulation hormone (luteinizing hormone – LH).

 A peak in LH shows that you will ovulate, so if you notice sudden spikes, it may just signal early ovulation.
 And here is the best part yet.
 The Inito fertility monitor helps to track your ovulation at your convenience so that you can figure out when things look fishy!